 Sacred Sites of Bhutan

-Bhutan, the "Land of the Thunder Dragon," is deeply rooted in Vajrayana Buddhism.
-Its landscape is dotted with dzongs (fortresses), monasteries (lhakhangs), and other sacred sites that hold immense religious and cultural significance.
+Bhutan, the "Land of the Thunder Dragon," is a country deeply steeped in Vajrayana Buddhism, and its landscape is adorned with dzongs (fortresses), monasteries (lhakhangs) (Pictured above: Tiger's Nest, Paro), and other sacred sites that hold profound religious and cultural importance.
+These sites serve as centers of devotion, learning, and pilgrimage for both locals and visitors seeking to connect with Bhutan's unique spiritual heritage.

 Baylangdra Temple